lfy79001/S3Eval/README.md

 # parameter introduction
 python synthetic.py \
   --db_path ./db/db1 \  # Location of the generated tables
-  --new_db True \   # True: create new tables in this db_path, then generate data.
-False: use existing tables to generate data
-  --total_number 1000 \   # How many data do you want to generate
-  --each_table_number  50 \  # How many data do you want to generate on one table --database_config ./config/database_config.json \ # Table Config
+  --new_db 1 \   # True: create new tables in this db_path, then generate data.
+False: use existing tables to generate data --total_number 1000 \   # How many data do you want to generate --each_table_number  50 \  # How many data do you want to generate on one table --database_config ./config/database_config.json \ # Table Config